Africa Israel Investments: Acquisition by Lev Leviev

 In November 1996, the diamond cutter and diamond merchant Lev Leviev acquired control from Bank Leumi; he soon expanded the group’s activities into new markets and territories.
-Including: energy - Dor-Alon in Israel, US and Europe.
-Real Estate - AFI development, Russia, USA and Europe.
-Manufacturing - AFI Industries (by acquiring Packer Plada).
+Including: energy – Dor-Alon in Israel, US and Europe.
+Real Estate – AFI development, Russia, USA and Europe.
+Manufacturing – AFI Industries (by acquiring Packer Plada).

 Debt restructuring

-Following the financial crisis of 2007–2008, the company was hurt by the drop of real estate values in the United States, Russia and eastern Europe.
+After the 2008 financial crisis, the company was hurt by the drop of real estate values in the United States, Russia and eastern Europe.
 It defaulted on a series of bonds and in 2010 it restructured 7.4 billion shekels of debt.